CSCfi/csc-user-guide/docs/support/wn/training-new.md

 # Training & tutorials

+## New guide for getting started with machine learning at CSC, 8.4.2022

+Even experienced machine learning users might have a hard time taking the leap into the supercomputer environment as things work a bit differently than in the personal computing environment.
+We have now created [a guide to help people get started with doing machine learning at CSC](../tutorials/ml-starting.md).
+The guide shows, step by step, how to get your codes and data to Puhti and running on GPUs.

 ## How does LUMI-C differ from Mahti?
 6.4.2022

 [A brief overview of key differences between LUMI-C and CSC supercomputers](../../computing/lumi-vs-mahti.md), notably Mahti, has been published.
 See this page to quickly understand which aspects you should be mindful of when starting as a new LUMI user as well as where to get more information!